jaysaha01/reactjs-interview-questions/README.md

 React was first deployed on Facebook's News Feed in 2011 and on Instagram in 2012.

+Q) What is Single Page Application?
+A Single Page Application (SPA) is a type of web application that loads and updates content dynamically without refreshing the entire page.
+Unlike traditional websites, SPAs use modern technologies to enhance the user experience by minimizing interruptions and providing a smoother interface.
+Users can interact with the application seamlessly, similar to using desktop software.
+The main advantage is the elimination of full-page reloads, resulting in a more responsive and engaging web experience.
+This is achieved by ensuring that the browser obtains all essential HTML, JavaScript, and CSS codes in one request or updates the necessary content based on user actions.

+When you click on something in a SPA, it only sends the necessary information to your browser and the browser renders it.
+This is different from a traditional page load, where the server sends a full page to your browser with every click you make.

+Benefits of SPAs

+Faster User Experience: SPAs load once, and only fetch the necessary data, reducing page reloads and providing a smoother, more responsive experience.
+Caching for Offline Access: SPAs can implement caching strategies, allowing users to access certain parts of the application even when offline.
+Improved Performance: By minimizing server requests and only updating the required components, SPAs significantly reduce the load on servers, resulting in faster load times and better overall performance.
+Reduced Bandwidth Usage: Since SPAs only fetch the data needed for specific interactions, they minimize the amount of data transferred between the client and server, reducing bandwidth usage and improving efficiency.
+Enhanced Responsiveness: It enable dynamic content updates without requiring full page reloads.
+Seamless User Navigation: SPAs use client-side routing, enabling seamless navigation between sections of the application without the need for full page reloads.
+Cross-Platform Compatibility: SPAs are inherently compatible with various devices and platforms, promoting a consistent user experience across desktops, tablets, and mobile devices.
+Scalability: SPAs support the scalability of web applications by efficiently managing client-server interactions.

+Disadvantages of SPAs
+Slower Initial Load: Can be slower initially, affecting users with slower internet.
+SEO Challenges: SEO can be tricky due to heavy reliance on JavaScript.
+Limited Browser Support: Advanced features may not work well on older browsers.
+Security Risks: Vulnerable to security issues like Cross-Site Scripting (XSS).
+Client-Side Resource Intensity: Places a heavy load on the client side, impacting older devices.
+Dependency on JavaScript: Essential functionality may break if users disable JavaScript.
+Browser History Management: Handling navigation dynamically poses challenges with browser history.
+Complex Development: Developing SPAs is more complex, requiring a learning curve.

 1.2) What is Library?

 Library is a collections of prewritten code snippets that can be used and reused to perform certain tasks.
 A particular JavaScript library code can be plugged into application code which leads to faster development and fewer vulnerabilities to have errors.
 Examples: React, jQuery